owncloud-archive/documentation/admin_manual/configuration_user/user_auth_ldap.rst

 When ownCloud is not able to contact the main LDAP server, ownCloud assumes it is offline and will not try to connect again for the time specified in **Cache Time-To-Live**.
-If you have a backup server configured ownCloud will connect to instead.
-When you have a scheduled downtime, check **Disable Main Server**  to avoid unnecessary connection attempts.
+If you have a backup server configured ownCloud will connect to it instead.
+When you have scheduled downtime, check **Disable Main Server**  to avoid unnecessary connection attempts.